polterguy/polterguy.github.io/tutorials/expressions/index.md

 zero nodes as its result.
 When it finds a match, it yields that node as its result, and stops looking for more nodes.
 This translates into the following in English.

-> Find the first node who's name is 'xxx'
+> Find the first node 'upwards' who's name is 'xxx'

 **Notice** - The `@` iterator will never traverse children nodes, only older sibling nodes and parent nodes.
 Think about this iterator as doing something similar to